Articles

 Externally, you should monitor changes such as customer preferences, competitive pressures, economic shifts, and regulatory changes.
 These impact the success of your strategic action plan and may require tweaks along the way.

-Remember, implementing a strategic plan isn’t a one-time task — continual evaluation is essential for an always-on strategy.
+Remember, implementing a strategic plan isn’t a one-time task — continual strategic evaluations are essential for an Always-On Strategy.
 It involves extending beyond planning stages and contextualizing the strategy in real-time, allowing for swift adaptations to changing circumstances to ensure your plan remains relevant.

 Questions to ask: